 South West Community Care has a comprehensive organisation-wide system in place for Clinical Governance.
 The Clinical Care Manager monitors and promotes sound clinical governance across the operations.

 The Clinical Care Manager is responsible for the provision of clinical care services for consumers who have high-level clinical care needs.
 This involves assessing consumers’ clinical care needs, consumer liaison and consumer monitoring.
 This role is also in place to support consumers in maintaining their independence in the community, as per the Aged Care Quality Standards.
-The Clinical Care Manager also works closely with Care Managers and Team Leaders, particularly in matters relating to staffing clinical services.
+The Clinical Care Manager also works closely with the Care Team, particularly in matters relating to staffing clinical services.

 South West Community Care delivers best practice personal care.
 Our focus is to enable a consumer to regain and/or retain their level of independence in self-care.
 Personal Care is usually provided in a consumer’s home and services include assistance with showering, toileting, dressing and medication.